laminas/laminas-form/docs/book/file-upload.md

 See the [RenameUpload filter](http://docs.zendframework.com/zend-filter/file/#renameupload) documentation for more information on its supported options.

+> ### Further operations on the uploaded file
+>
-> Note: If the file is coming in as a PSR-7 payload, the move operation will be performed on the passed `UploadedFileInterface`
+> If the file is coming in as a PSR-7 payload, the move operation will be performed on the passed `UploadedFileInterface`
 > instance.
 Therefore, it will contain expired stream and outdated target file name.
 After running this filter,
-> _do not use_ the request to get further details about the uploaded file.
+> _do not use_ the request object to get further details about the uploaded file.
 Use the new instance `UploadedFileInterface`
 > returned from the filter invocation.

 ### Call the fileprg plugin